NREL/OpenStudioLabs/README.md

 This is a place to experiment with ideas that might apply to OpenStudio.
 At the moment the main thing is to develop a prototype of supporting Python and Ruby in a single OpenStudio Workflow.

+Run the example program located in the build directory `<build>/Products/openstudio`.